Next.js wasn't built for a fire-hose. So I moved the data path to Go.

 Cross-functional, document-first.

 Hardware engineers, quants, and designers all sit at the same table.
-The product moves fast because we write design docs first — RBAC, alerts architecture, position checks, limits page, OOM postmortem — and code second.
+The product moves fast because we write design docs first — RBAC, alerts architecture, position checks, limits page, performance notes — and code second.
 Most of my value here is being the person who can talk across all three teams and translate intent into a system contract.

 built by one person · case study written by the same person